skip to Main Content

 Is there any pending litigation against the business?

 If there is any pending litigation against the business, you may want to reconsider the purchase — or, at the very least, the seller’s asking price.
 If the seller doesn’t disclose the legal issues from the outset, then it is probably not worth pursuing the purchase.
-And if you decide to press on with the acquisition, you should ensure that any legal issues that are pending against the business are resolved before you purchase it.
+If you decide to press on with the acquisition, you should ensure that any legal issues that are pending against the business are resolved before you purchase it.

 Some legal issues are minor and may not inhibit the business’s ability to function — but other issues, like Google penalties and copyright violations, could make running the business difficult.
 Either way, be sure you are in the know about any pending lawsuits the business may be facing.